 4. Breathability Advantage: Synthetic

-6. Comfort Advantage: Tie
+5. Comfort Advantage: Tie

-7. Durability Advantage: Tie
+6. Durability Advantage: Tie

-This is an interesting topic: Down plumage is inherently durable, but down products tend to leak over time and therefore slowly lose warmth (if you see a feather protruding, you are supposed to massage it back in as opposed to pulling it out).
-You can rip the relatively thin shell fabric of these jackets and lose a lot of down quickly.
-You can also damage the loft of your down if you leave it compressed for too long.
+This is an interesting topic: Down plumage is inherently durable, but down products tend to leak over time and therefore slowly lose warmth (if you see a feather protruding, massage it back in rather than pulling it out).
+Further, you can rip the relatively thin shell fabric of these jackets and lose a lot of down quickly, and you can also damage the loft of your down if you leave it compressed for too long.
 Synthetics, on the other hand, lack the natural durability of down.
 They tend to slowly lose their form and the fibers break down over time, particularly if you are compressing them frequently.
 However, the shell fabric found on synthetic jackets is often burlier and more abrasion-resistant, meant to take a beating on rock, when packed with sharp ski equipment, and around town.

 Our Favorite Down and Synthetic Gear

 After all of the discussion on down vs. synthetic insulation, there are important gear decisions to be made.
 We’ve tested a lot of outdoor gear and picked our favorites, including the best down jackets, synthetic jackets, and backpacking sleeping bags.
 For even more categories, check out our ski gear reviews and hiking gear reviews, both of which cover almost everything you need to get outdoors this year.